Newark and Sherwood United F.C.: History

 In 2018, the club won 31 of its 34 league matches to secure the league championship, and with it promotion to Step 6.
 In May 2018 their promotion to the East Midlands Counties League was ratified by the Football Association League Committee.

+The club won promotion to the Midland league at the end of the 2018/19 season.

 In May 2020 the club was again renamed, to Newark.
 At the end of the 2020–21 season they were transferred to the Premier Division North of the United Counties League.
+The end of the 2020/21 witnessed the final ever game at Lowfields following their ground being sold to a property developer.
+The club played their home games for the season 2021/22 at Basford Utd's Greenwich Ave ground.
 In May 2022 the club again changed name, this time to Newark and Sherwood United F.C. and the club moved to share with Collingham F.C. at Station Road, Collingham.
+In May 2023 the club won the Notts Senior Cup for the first time in their history by beating Carlton Town 3-2 in the final played at Eastwood.

+From 2024/25 the club are ground sharing with Harrowby United FC in Grantham.